-A high-quality Geography education them to deepen their understanding should inspire in students a curiosity of the interaction between physical and fascination about the world and its and human processes, and of the people that will remain with them for the formation and use of landscapes and rest of their lives.
-Teaching should equip environments.
-Geographical knowledge, students with knowledge about diverse understanding and skills provide the places, people, resources and natural framework and approaches that explain and human environments, together with how the Earth's features at different a deep understanding of the Earth's scales are shaped, interconnected and key physical and human processes.
-As students progress, their growing knowledge about the world should help change over time.
+A high-quality Geography education them to deepen their understanding should inspire in students a curiosity of the interaction between physical and fascination about the world and its and human processes, and of the peoplethatwillremainwiththemforthe rest of their lives.
+Teaching should equip students with knowledge about diverse understanding and skills provide the places, people, resources and natural framework and approaches that explain andhumanenvironments, together with how the Earth's features at different a deep understanding of the Earth's scales are shaped, interconnected and key physical and human processes.
+As students progress, their growing knowledgeabouttheworldshouldhelp formation and use of landscapes and environments.Geographicalknowledge, change over time.